stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 14 (P4L3) - White-box Testing.md

 - Can be used to compare test suites
 - Allows for covering the coded behavior

-There are also different kind of white-box testing:
+There are also different kinds of white-box testing:

 - Control-flow based
 - Data-flow based